 9.9.1.6.aa1 Unsolicited retry procedure

-When using the GCR-Unsolicited-Retry delivery method for a group address, the AP may retransmit an MPDU to increase the probability of correct reception of associated STAs that are listening to this group address (i.e. the group address is in their dot11GroupAddressTable).
+When using the GCR-Unsolicited-Retry delivery method for a group address, the AP may retransmit an MPDU to increase the probability of correct reception at the(#1290) associated STAs that are listening to this group address (i.e. the group address is in their dot11GroupAddressTable).
 How an AP chooses which MPDUs to retransmit is an implementation decision and beyond the scope of this standard.

-A protective mechanism (such as transmitting using HCCA, RTS/CTS, setting the Duration fields in the first frame and response frames to update the NAVs of STAs in the BSS and OBSS(s) or another mechanism described in 9.13) should be used to reduce the probability of other STAs transmitting during the GCR TXOP.
-If there is more than one STA in a GCR group, an AP may use the OBSS information reported by STAs to select the responding STA.
+A protective mechanism (such as transmitting using HCCA CAP(#1292), RTS/CTS, setting the Duration fields in the first frame and response frames to update the NAVs of STAs in the BSS and OBSS(s) or another mechanism described in 9.13) should be used to reduce the probability of other STAs transmitting during the GCR TXOP.(#1291)

 The TXOP initiation rules defined in 9.9.1.2 (EDCA TXOPs) and 9.9.2.2 (TXOP structure and timing) shall be used for initiating a GCR TXOP.